wilhelm-lab/dlomix/docs/notes/citation.rst

 Citation
 ========

 DLOmix is in its early stages of development.
+Stay tuned for a publication.